lvgl/lvgl/docs/details/base-widget/scroll.rst

 Scroll chain
 ------------

-If an object can't be scrolled further (e.g. its content has reached the bottom-most position) additional scrolling is propagated to its parent.
+If a Widget can't be scrolled further (e.g. its content has reached the bottom-most position) additional scrolling is propagated to its parent.
 If the parent can be scrolled in that direction than it will be scrolled instead.
 It continues propagating to the grandparent and